itsSnehaM/REFILL/README.md

 ## Built with

+-   CSS
+-   Javascript
+-   Embedded Javascript
+-   Express.js
+-   Node.js, npm and nodemon
+-   MongoDB
+-   Heroku
+-   VS Code

 ## Contributing

-Please read [contributing.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [contributing.md](contributing.md) for details and our [code of conduct](code_of_conduct.md), and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.